 Interfraternity Council Recruitment

 The Interfraternity Council organizes a formal recruitment week each fall and spring semester.
-This process occurs the first week of each fall semester and the third week of each spring semester.
+This process occurs the first week of each fall and spring semester.
+The vast majority of our members join through our formal recruitment process.

 Frequently Asked Questions